wangziqi2013/wangziqi2013.github.io/_posts/2020-05-30-column-associative-cache.markdown

 certain sets using a small, fully-associative buffer to hold evicted lines from the L1.
 It, however, adds undesirable overhead, such as extra decoding and fully-associative accessing logic, and extra data slots to store cache line data.

+The goal of this paper is to achieve the efficiency of a two-way set-associative cache, without the overhead of extra decoding logic and data slots.
+The latency of the resulting design should also be as low as a direct-mapped cache.